Mooven's General Terms

 "Software" means all system software, application software, software tools and software utilities which are supplied by us (or any of our Related Companies) to you (or any of your Related Companies) and includes software described in any Schedule and any software provided as part of the Mooven Portal or Service.

-“Third Party Software” means Software specifically identified in a Service Schedule and/or Order Form as “Third party Software”, or as otherwise notified to you.
+“Third Party Software” means Software specifically identified in a Customer Agreement as “Third party Software”, or as otherwise notified to you.

-“Third Party Licence Terms” means the licence terms for Third Party Software, as referred to in a Service Schedule and/or Order Form, or as otherwise notified to you.
+“Third Party Licence Terms” means the licence terms for Third Party Software, as referred to in a Customer Agreement, or as otherwise notified to you.

 In the Agreement, unless the context otherwise requires: